copenlu/context-utilisation-for-RAG/README.md

 Context characteristics are detected in 4 steps, after which they are saved to a dataset, ready for plotting.
 The virtual environment used for collecting model predictions can be used here as well.
 We detect context characteristics for CounterFact, ConflictQA and DRUID.

-We have also uploaded the corresponding data checkpoint to Hugging Face, such that one can skip the detection steps described here and immediately load the dataset.
+We have also uploaded the corresponding data checkpoint to Hugging Face, such that one can skip the detection steps described here and immediately load the dataset for plotting in [Create plots](#create-plots).

 ### 1. Automated property detection